10 important Dutch inventions

 It may be a small country, but the Netherlands has definitely played a significant part in the history of great inventions!
 Maybe you have used some of these creations multiple times without realising that a Dutch person is to thank for their existence.

-Although the concept of a submarine was first thought up by Englishman William Bourne, a working, navigable underwater vessel was first constructed by the Dutch inventor Cornelis Drebbel in the 1620s.
+Although the concept of a submarine was first thought up by Englishman William Bourne, a working, the navigable underwater vessel was first constructed by the Dutch inventor Cornelis Drebbel in the 1620s.

-Drebbel worked for the English Royal Navy, and the submarine was first tested in the River Thames.
+Drebbel worked for the English Royal Navy, and the submarine was tested in the River Thames.
 Its outer hull consisted of greased leather stretched over a wooden frame, with oars and leather flaps used for propulsion.

 The telescope was invented in 1608 in the Netherlands, a year before Galileo Galilei used the device to observe the stars.
 Details are imprecise, but it was likely in Middelburg that the stellar spyglass was developed.
 To this day, the names of spectacle-craftsmen Zacharias Janssen and Hans Lipperhey are in competition for the title of inventor.

 The first telescopes were simple tubes with one biconvex lens and one biconcave lens.
 It was hard to get an accurate sighting through them.

 The microscope was invented in the Netherlands in the 16th or 17th century, but who exactly gets the credit is a matter of dispute.
-Most often mentioned is Antoni van Leeuwenhoek, although a simpler version probably already existed since 1595, created by Zacharias and Hans Jansen.
+Most often mentioned is Antoni van Leeuwenhoek, although a simpler version probably already existed since 1595, created by Zacharias and Hans Janssen.

 Van Leeuwenhoek’s microscope consisted of a magnifying glass with only one lens.
 His device magnified up to 237 times real-size, while previous ones only managed 30.
 It was created around the 1670s.